 You must use RAID-backed block devices for all storage categories.
-Non-redundant disks, SSDs, or JBODs are not supported.
-You can use shared or local RAID storage for any of the storage categories; however, if you want to use StorageGRID's node migration capability, you must store both system data and object data on shared storage.
+Non-redundant disks, SSDs, or JBODs aren't supported.
+You can use shared or local RAID storage for any of the storage categories; however, if you want to use the node migration capability in StorageGRID, you must store both system data and object data on shared storage.
+For more information, see Node container migration requirements.